aria-keyshortcuts attribute indicates keyboard shortcuts that an author has implemented to activate or give focus to an

-In trying to improve the accessibility of your sites and applications, there are so best practices to follow to ensure your "enhancements" don't negatively impact user experience.
+In trying to improve the accessibility of your sites and applications, there are some best practices to follow to ensure your "enhancements" don't negatively impact user experience.
 Remember, no ARIA is better than bad ARIA.

 Don't override browser, assistive technology, or operating system shortcuts

 When implementing keyboard shortcuts, make sure you don't create shortcuts that are already being used by the browser, assistive technology, or operating system, unless they are used for the same thing.
 For example,

 "Control+P" is used by most user-agents to initiate print functionality.
 Generally a web application should not create a "Control+P" shortcut as it will usurp browser functionality.
 There are exceptions.
 Web applications where printing is common, like email applications or document editors, usurping the browser's